projectara/greybus-spec/source/operations.rst

 establishes a connection with a CPort in another module, that connection uses the CPort's advertised protocol.

+Each Greybus protocol has a two-byte version associated with it.
+This allows protocols to evolve, and provides a way for protocol handling software to correctly handle messages transferred over a connection.
+A protocol version, for example 0.1, consists of a major and minor part (0 and 1 in this case).
+The major version is changed (increased) if new features of the protocol are incompatible with existing protocol handling code.
+Protocol changes (such as the addition of optional features) that do not require software changes are indicated by a change to the minor version number.

+Greybus protocol handling code shall record the maximum protocol version it can support.
+It shall also support all versions (major and minor) of the protocol lower than that maximum.
+The protocol handlers on the two ends of the connection negotiate the version of the protocol to use when a connection is established.
+Every protocol implements a *version* operation for this purpose.
+The version request message contains the major and minor protocol version supported by the sending side.
+The recieving end decides whether that version should be used, or if a different (lower) version that it supports should be used instead.
+Both sides use the version of the protocol contained in the response.

 The Greybus Operations mechanism forms a base layer on which other protocols are built.
 Protocols define the format of request messages, their expected response data, and the effect of the request on state